Project-Based-Learning-crew-3/subdomain-enumeration/README.md

 ## Features
 - enumerate all possible subdomains of a given domain
 - filter subdomains based on [status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) and functionality
-- Allow users to export subdomains in various formats such as text, json, table
+- Allow users to export subdomains in various formats such as text, json, csv
 - Take screenshots of subdomains
 <br></br>
 ## Usage